 In global markets, NSF testing and certification can facilitate product acceptance in countries you export to as well.
 Tell us where your growth plans are taking you, and NSF can help you get there.

-Nearly 70 years ago, NSF International brought key industry stakeholders together to develop the first consensus standards for restaurant foodservice equipment.
-Since then, NSF has jointly developed over 75 standards and certified thousands of products as safe to use in commercial food settings.
+Nearly 70 years ago, NSF International brought key industry stakeholders together to facilitate to develop the first consensus standards for restaurant foodservice equipment.
+Since then, NSF has jointly facilitate over 75 standards development and certified thousands of products as safe to use in commercial food settings.

 NSF/ANSI 2: Food Equipment

 NSF/ANSI 2 establishes minimum food protection and sanitation requirements for the materials, design, fabrication, construction and performance of food handling and processing equipment (such as bakery, cafeteria, kitchen and pantry units) and other food handling and processing equipment (such as tables and components, counters, hoods, shelves and sinks).